 - Have your teen’s use your app store account or an account linked to your email so you will be notified when an app is downloaded.

 New apps are being added daily; however, below are a few apps that are currently especially popular with kids.

 Instagram is a photo snapping, editing and posting app.
 Users take a photo, video, apply a filter to enhance or modify, and they can instantly share it with other Instagram users.
 It can be shared with people on Facebook, Twitter, as well as other services.

 Watch Out For: Talk with your teen about appropriate pictures and privacy settings.
 Instagram can also display a map of where the photos were taken; this, too, can be toggled off and on to prevent kids from disclosing their location.
 The app is a fun way to view posts from around the world regarding a variety of topics but it can also provide a way to view posts about self-harm.

 Snapchat’s concept is delightfully simple.
 Kids take a picture or video, send it to anyone on their friend list, and the image disappears after a predetermined time set by the sender.

-Watch out for: Users can be exposed to bad language and sexual content.
+Watch Out For: Users can be exposed to bad language and sexual content.
 Users can comment on other videos, which leaves the potential for online bullying and negative comments.
-Parents should consider making a children’s Musical.ly account private and be sure that they are being followed only by people that they know and trust.
-Although Musical.ly says it restricts users to over 13 and teens between 13 and 18 must have parental permission, when signing up Musical.ly does not require the user to enter birthday or age.
+Parents should consider making a child’s TikTok account private and be sure that they are being followed only by people that they know and trust.
 Anyone with an e-mail account can sign up.
-Currently accounts cannot be deleted.

 Creating Family Rules for Internet Use